What is Trauma?

 and seeks to actively Resist re-traumatization.

-In Practice: Applying the Trauma-Informed Approach
+In Practice: Applying a Trauma-Informed Approach

 There are six principles that are key to organizations working to be trauma-informed3:

 Across the organization, staff and people they serve feel physically and psychologically safe.

 Trustworthiness & Transparency

 Organizational operations and decisions are conducted with transparency and the goal of building and maintaining trust.